libp2p/specs/pubsub/gossipsub/gossipsub-v1.1.md

   less than or equal to the gossip threshold.
 - `graylistThreshold`: when a peer's score drops below this threshold, the peer is graylisted and its RPCs are ignored.
 This threshold must be negative, and less than the gossip/publish threshold.
+- `acceptPXThreshold`: when a peer sends us PX information with a prune, we only accept it and connect to the supplied peers if the originating peer's score exceeds this threshold.
+This threshold should be non-negative and for increased security a large positive score attainable only by bootstrappers and other trusted well-connected peers.

 #### Heartbeat Maintenance